Beamanator/Just-To-Learn/hugo/README.md

 ## Useful commands

 -   `hugo new site <your-site-name>` - create new hugo site template
+-   `hugo new <pah-to-new-file.md>` - create new file at exact path
+    -   Note: themes MAY have specific folders where content needs to go!
+Depends on theme setup
+-   `hugo server` - spin up the hugo server
+    -   add `-D` to display content in `draft` format

 ## Initial hugo folders / files